Matthew C. Gratton, M.D.

-Dr. Gratton was appointed Chair in August 2007.
+Dr. Gratton was Chair from 2007 through 2019.
+He is presently the Associate Chief Medical Officer for TMC Health Sciences District.
 He has published numerous abstracts and articles on EMS related and other topics.
 He is an oral examiner for the American Board of Emergency Medicine.
 Honors include: Staff Physician of the Year 1989, Mid-America Regional Council Emergency Physician of the Year 1992, Elmer Pierson Teaching Award (UMKC School of Medicine) 1993, Frank Mitchell EMS Physician of the Year (Missouri EMS Association) 2000, Ralph Ringo Coffee Award (Truman Medical Centers) 2017 and the MOCEP Lifetime Achievement Award 2018 and numerous KCMO City Council Resolutions.
 Dr Gratton is a Past President of the TMC Medical Dental Staff and a former Chair of Board of Directors of University Physician Associates.

 Barksdale A, Hackman J, Bonham A, Gratton M. Cardiology Clinic Follow-Up Did Not Decrease Return Visits to the ED for Chest Pain Patients.
 Am J Emerg Med 2014; (32): 1208-1211